jpdoria/devexp/README.md

 # About

-This project creates symbolic links with the same base filename only if the file extension is `*.s` within the directory that is provided as an argument, and skips the rest of the files.
-The symbolic link ends in `*.t` extension.
+This project creates symbolic links with the same base filename if the file extension is `*.s` within the directory that is provided as an argument, and skips the rest of the files.
+Also, one should know that the symbolic link always ends in `*.t` extension.

-The symbolic links can be tested using a separate script included in this repository.
+These symbolic links can be tested using a separate script included in this repository.

 # How it works

 ## `start.sh`

 1. It will check if the directory argument is empty.
 If yes, it will display the `usage` and exit (`exit 1`).
-1. If not, the script will start checking if there are files that end in `*.s` extension inside the provided path, and it will exit if files do not exist (`exit 2`).
+1. If the argument is not empty, the script will start checking if there are files that end in `*.s` extension inside the provided path, and it will exit if such files do not exist (`exit 2`).
 1. If the files are present, the script will start creating symbolic links and it will write the paths to `results.txt`.

 ## `test.sh`

 1. It will check if the `results.txt` exists.
 If not, it will return `Nothing to test here.` and exit (`exit 1`).
-1. If yes, the script will parse path by getting the first field using `awk` and by removing the single quotes globally (`'`) using `sed`.
+1. If the `results.txt` does exist, the script will parse path by getting the first field using `awk` and by removing the single quotes globally (`'`) using `sed`.
 After parsing, the values will be assigned to `FILES` variable.
 1. Using the `FILES` variable, the script will check if each file exists and if it is a symbolic link.
-1. If not, it will display an error that it does not exist.
+1. If it is not a symbolic link, it will display an error that it does not exist.
-1. Successful test results will display something like this `/path/to/file is a symlink`.
+1. Successful test results will display something like this: `/path/to/file is a symlink`.

 # Prerequisites